scotty1257/scotty1257/README.md

--  Hi, I’m @scotty1257
+## Hi, I’m Scotty
--  I’m currently a Mechanical Engineering student at Auburn University
+-  I’m currently a Software Engineer
--  I’m currently learning C++, MATLAB, Python, and Javascript
+-  Favorite Languages are (in order) C++, TypeScript, Python, Rust, Julia, and JavaScript

 <!---